AdamStuckert/Ranitomeya_imitator_genome/GenomeAssembly/GenomeAssemblyWorkbook.md

 imitator.1.2.3 (PacBio filled) | 6.79 | 272070 | 339195 | 0.00 | C:92.7%[S:74.5%,D:18.2%],F:4.3%,M:3.0%,n:3950

 Next I will polish this gap-filled assembly with Pilon using 10x Illumina reads.

-**quick note to self: fix pilon.job and bwa.job so that the pilon directory is hard coded**

 Assembly | Genome Size (GB) | Contig N50 | Scaffold N50 | %Ns | BUSCO
 --- | --- | --- | --- | --- | ---